VergeA/VergeA.github.io/README.md

 I'm a software engineer based in Cambridge, MA, working for Google at their office in Kendall Square.
 I was born and raised in southern New Hampshire, and attended Northeastern University for my Bachelor's Degree in Computer Science.

 ## My Work
 I'm currently working on the proposed HTML [\<fencedframe\>](https://github.com/WICG/fenced-frame/tree/master/explainer) element.
-I contribute changes to Chromium and and work within the Web Platform feature incubation process.
+I contribute changes to Chromium and work within the Web Platform feature incubation process.

 Before that, I was working on video playback at YouTube, mostly on the C++ microservices that support playback at scale.
 I also dabbled in the Android video player and YouTube's CDN.